North Carolina Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in North Carolina?

-The typical clinical psychologist in the U.S. earns about $77,000 per year, but wages are considerably lower in North Carolina.
+The typical clinical psychologist in the U.S. earns a median salary of $96,100 per year, but salaries are considerably lower in North Carolina.

 Median annual clinical psychologist wage, Southern states